Student Services & Special Education

 District Organization

-The district supports a full range of potential student needs, either through resources within the district or, when necessary, by accessing resources outside of the district.
+The district supports the full range of potential student needs, either through an in-district program or when necessary by accessing programs outside of the district.
 In all cases, we are committed to educating students in the least restrictive environment.

 Who is my child’s IEP case manager?

-Once a student becomes eligible for an IEP (Individualized Education Plan) a case manager will be assigned.
-Typically, this will be an Education Specialist, but it might also be a Speech Pathologist if speech and language is the only service the child receives.
+Once your child becomes eligible for an IEP (Individualized Education Plan), a case manager will be assigned.
+Typically, this will be a special education teacher, but it might be a speech pathologist if speech and language is the only service your child receives.

-How are special education programs supervised by the district administrative staff?
+How are SPED classrooms supervised by the district administrative staff?

 What kind of training is offered for SPED staff?